Strasburg, Nationals send World Series to Game 7

 In the end, after the controversy of the seventh inning resulted in Washington manager Dave Martinez watching the remainder of Game 6 of the World Series from the visiting clubhouse, the Nationals realized that all along their title hopes rested in the surest set of hands.
 Stephen Strasburg pitched 8 1/3 brilliant innings while Anthony Rendon broke out with his bat as Washington forced a decisive Game 7 of the Fall Classic with a 7-2 victory over the Houston Astros on Tuesday.

 The third baseman helped extend a historic run for road teams, who have won each of the first six games of the World Series, a first in postseason history.
-Rendon was quick to praise Strasburg for extending the Nationals' season.
+"Yeah, definitely frustration," Rendon said of his slow offensive start to the series.
+"I think it's frustrating for all of us.
+(Nationals hitting coach) Kevin Long was talking to a few of us before the game saying we've barreled up 50 percent of our baseballs where (the exit velocity) might have been 95-plus off the bat.

-"Oh man, Stras was doing Stras things out there," Rendon said.
-"I've been fortunate enough to be able to watch him for a long time, and to watch him come into his own, especially in the postseason, it's been amazing."
-Rendon got off to a quick start with an opposite-field, RBI single off Astros right-hander Justin Verlander (0-2) that spotted the Nationals a 1-0 lead in the top of the first.
+"I think we've been trying to put up quality at-bats, trying to put the barrel on the ball and we just haven't been successful out of it."
+Rendon found that good fortune Tuesday starting with an opposite-field, RBI single off Astros right-hander Justin Verlander (0-2) that spotted the Nationals a 1-0 lead in the top of the first.

 With two outs in the seventh, Rendon rendered moot the disputed call that ultimately led to Martinez earning an ejection, belting a two-run home run that extended the Nationals' lead to 5-2.
 He deposited a pitch from Astros right-hander Will Harris into the Crawford Boxes in left field, saddling Harris with his first run allowed this postseason following nine scoreless innings and 10 scoreless appearances.
 Rendon tacked on a two-run double in the ninth.